NikiReis/Pratic_Projects_UCB/README.md

 This repository is reserved to save the 2 exams of 'Algorithms and Programmation' that i've studied in the first semester of graduation.

-In this repository you also  you find the Pratic Project 2 ( 2nd exam ) but did in Python.
+In this repository you also you find the Pratic Project 2 ( 2nd exam ) but in Python.
 Since i've finished the second exam using C programming language at the college i wanted to redo that exam using python, so, i finally bring that ' personal project ' to reality.